 By submitting your Personal Information to us, you acknowledge this may involve the transfer, storing or processing of your Personal Information.

 8. ACCESSING AND UPDATING YOUR PERSONAL INFORMATION

-Individuals in Andorra, Argentina, Australia, California, Canada, Cayman Islands, Europe, Faroe Islands, Guernsey, Hong Kong, Israel, Isle of Man, Japan, Jersey, Mexico, New Zealand, Singapore, South Korea, Switzerland, the United Kingdom, Uruguay, and certain other jurisdictions may have certain data subject rights.
+Individuals in Andorra, Argentina, Australia, California, Canada, Cayman Islands, the European Economic Area, Faroe Islands, Guernsey, Hong Kong, Israel, Isle of Man, Japan, Jersey, Mexico, New Zealand, Singapore, South Korea, Switzerland, the United Kingdom, Uruguay, and certain other jurisdictions may have certain data subject rights.
 These rights vary, but they may include, subject to certain limitations, the right for individuals to: (i) request access to and rectification or erasure of their personal data; (ii) restrict or object to the processing of their personal data; and (iii) obtain a copy of their personal data in a portable format.
-Individuals may also have the right to lodge a complaint about the processing of personal data with a data protection authority.
+Individuals may also have the right to lodge a complaint about the processing of personal data with a data protection or supervisory authority.